 These firewalls might block the REST API sometimes.
 This happens for various reasons.
 If you are currently receiving a DDoS attack, the Firewall might block API access.
 But if that is not the case, your IP address might be deemed suspicious by the Firewall provider.

-This can happen if you are using VPN and immediately connect to WordPress.
+This can happen if you are using VPN and immediately connecting to WordPress.
 Or simply if you live in an area that is considered suspicious.

 Services like Cloudflare can be temporarily disabled.
 This way you can see if this is the problem.
 The Cloudflare menu can be found in the Domains section in WordPress hosting.
 This will vary from hosting to hosting, so consider checking out tutorials or documentation of your Hosting service.